Forms & Templates

 - Program Learning Outcomes (REQUIRED; reference: Learning Outcomes of the existing Bachelor's and Master's degrees can be found on the Academic Assessment & Program Review website)

-- Comprehensive Assessment Plan (REQUIRED; reference: Assessment Plans of the existing Bachelor's and Master's degrees can be found on the Academic Assessment & Program Review website)
+- Comprehensive Assessment Plan and Curriculum Matrix (REQUIRED; reference: Assessment Plans of the existing Bachelor's and Master's degrees can be found on the Academic Assessment & Program Review website)

 - 3-year Course Rotation (REQUIRED; reference: current Course Rotations)